idiap/bob/doc/TutorialsArrays.rst

 --------------------

-A vector is represented as a 1D NumPy_ array, whereas a matrix is represented by a 2D arrays whose first dimension corresponds to the rows, and second dimension to the columns.
+A vector is represented as a 1D NumPy_ array, whereas a matrix is represented by a 2D array whose first dimension corresponds to the rows, and second dimension to the columns.

 .. doctest::